Waltz War

 Waltz War (German: Walzerkrieg) is a 1933 German musical comedy film directed by Ludwig Berger and starring Renate Müller, Willy Fritsch and Paul Hörbiger.
 It is loosely based on the rivalry between waltz composers Joseph Lanner and Johann Strauss I, as well as the life of the Austrian ballet dancer Katti Lanner (Joseph's daughter) who eventually settled in Victorian Britain.
 It is also known by the alternative title of The Battle of the Walzes.

-The film was made by the largest German studio UFA and shot at the company's Babelsberg Studios in Berlin with sets designed by Robert Herlth and Walter Röhrig.
+The film was made by leading German studio UFA and shot at the company's Babelsberg Studios in Berlin with sets designed by Robert Herlth and Walter Röhrig.
 A separate French-language version Court Waltzes was also directed by Berger.

 Plot

-In 1839 in Vienna, Joseph Lanner is a waltz composer and orchestral leader whose band plays in cafes.
-His first violinist, Johann Strauss, chafes under his leadership, and composes his own waltzes; Lanner believes Strauss is plagiarizing from him, leading to open tension between them.
-Lanner’s daughter, Katti, is in love with timpanist, Gustl, but Lanner disapproves.
+In 1839 Joseph Lanner is a waltz composer and orchestral leader whose band plays in Vienna cafes.
+His first violinist, Johann Strauss, chafes under his leadership and composes his own waltzes.
+Lanner believes Strauss is plagiarizing from him, leading to open tension between them.
+Lanner's daughter, Katti, is in love with timpanist, Gustl, but Lanner disapproves.
 Two emissaries from the British royal court come to Vienna to study the waltz and bring the new style of music to London; one of them, Ilonka, is a former lover of Strauss's.
-At this time, Lanner is busy at the piano composing a new waltz, which he has Strauss write down on Strauss’s monogrammed handkerchief.
-Lanner then begins conducting a performance, and insults Strauss, who storms off, and several of Lanner’s orchestra members also leave.
+At this time, Lanner is busy at the piano composing a new waltz, which he has Strauss write down on Strauss's monogrammed handkerchief.
+Lanner then begins conducting a performance, and insults Strauss, who storms off, and several of Lanner's orchestra members also leave.
 Katti and her harmonica-playing friend Susi fill in while Strauss forms his own ensemble; the two orchestras begin playing at the same time on adjacent pavilions, and the performance degenerates into a brawl.
 The British delegate is impressed with Strauss, and he wins the chance to go to London.

 In London, the young Queen Victoria desires to marry Prince Albert of Saxe-Coburg and Gotha, but he is reluctant to propose.
 She invites him to her upcoming waltz ball, which features scandalously close couple-dancing, in hopes it will sway him to fall for her.
-Katti, who begrudges Strauss’s triumph, forms her own women’s orchestra and sails to London to try and redeem her father’s reputation.
+Katti, who begrudges Strauss's triumph, forms her own women's orchestra and sails to London to try and redeem her father's reputation.
 Ilonka comes to Strauss in secret; while she is there, a butler summons him to teach the waltz to Victoria, and he sends Gustl, pretending to be Strauss, in his stead.
 Gustl teaches Victoria the waltz, albeit with mistakes and several faux pas; meanwhile, Katti's orchestra plays her father's waltzes from outside the window, and Katti is summoned to speak with Victoria.
 While Victoria is impressed with Katti, she is denied the chance to perform at the ball, as Strauss refuses to share the stage with a women's orchestra.